JimDesu/basis-lang/spec.md

 At end-of-input, every opening must have been closed, and the source must have returned to its top-level indentation.
 Unbalanced brackets, unbalanced braces, or unclosed nested blocks at end-of-input are static errors.

-Within a bracketed or braced construct, block-nesting changes are suspended (A.5).
-This is the rule that admits multi-line argument lists and aggregate literals without dictating their internal indentation.
+Within a bracketed or braced construct, the indentation discipline remains in force (A.5): continuation lines are more indented than the opening line, and the closing token sits at greater indentation than its opener.
+Multi-line argument lists and aggregate literals are therefore laid out as continuations, never as dedents, and bracket nesting and block nesting can never crossation.

 ### A.7 Disambiguation Rules